Amortized Conditional Normalized Maximum Likelihood: Reliable Out of Distribution Uncertainty Estimation: Experiments

-\textbf{Timing Comparison vs. standard CNML}: In \autoref{tab:timing}, we examine the computational complexity of our method and provide rough timing comparisons.
-We compare against a na\"ive implementation of CNML that fine-tunes for $N$ epochs on each test point and label, similarly to the method proposed by \citet{Bibas2019DeepNetworks}.
+\textbf{Timing Comparison vs. standard CNML}.
+In \autoref{tab:timing}, we examine the computational costs of our method.
+We compare against a na\"ive implementation of CNML that fine-tunes for $N$ epochs on each test point and label, as in \citet{Bibas2019DeepNetworks}.
 In total, predicting a single input with $k$ possible labels involves running $kN$ epochs of training.
-While ACNML is about two orders of magnitude faster than na\"ive CNML with a single epoch of training, it is still slower than standard inference.
-The computational requirements of our method scale linearly with the number of classes, but are constant with respect to dataset size.
-It is also not easily amenable to data batching, as new copies of the model parameters are needed for each data point.
-Timing experiments are run using a single NVIDIA 1080Ti on CIFAR10 (with 10 classes) with no parallelization over data points.
+While ACNML is over two orders of magnitude faster than na\"ive CNML even with just a single epoch of training (our experiments with naive CNML on MNIST used 5 epochs), it is still slower than standard inference.
+The computational requirements of our method also scale linearly with the number of classes, but are constant with respect to dataset size.
+Timing experiments are run using a single NVIDIA 1080Ti, using MNIST for the MNIST MLP timing results and using CIFAR10 for VGG16 and WideResNet28x10, with no parallelization over data points.